Birthday-App-Team/birthday-app-frontend/README.md

 Birthday Application - Frontend
 This is the front end of a Birthday Application, built throughout the Tech Returners Your Journey Into Tech course.

-Twilio is fully functional, and allows users to set the text to automatically send at 10am on the birthday.
-If the birthday is added has the birthday as the current day and it is after 10am, the user has the option to send the text when adding the new birthday.
+Twilio is fully functional, and allows users to set a text to automatically send at 10am on a birthday.
+If a person is added on the day of their birthday and it is after 10am, the user has the option to send a text straight away when adding the new birthday.

 It integrates with a backend, available at https://github.com/Birthday-App-Team/birthday-backend.